eka-pramudita/stackoverflow-survey-2020/README.md

     > Regarding to the behavior on career life, most of career shifters **open Stack Overflow when they got stuck**.
 Most of them also **learn new language every year**

-The more comprehensive explanation can be found [here]() in my Medium blog.

 ## Acknowledgement
 The data source is from the [Stack Overflow Survey page](https://insights.stackoverflow.com/survey).